 There is no research to support the claims that the hormone diet can help you lose weight, or indeed that it has any substantial or lasting effects on your health.

-Pros and Cons of the Hormone Diet
+Pros of the Hormone Diet

 1. It promotes healthier eating habits: While this is a food-restrictive diet, it is not a calorie-restricted diet, and excessively restricting calories is not effective for weight loss.
 This diet aims to change the types of food you're eating rather than the amount of food, which can be helpful when it comes to long-term healthier eating habits.
 Plus, after the first two weeks, the diet is much less restrictive and much more doable for the general dieter who is seeking a healthier eating pattern.
 Focusing on whole foods and cutting out excess sugar and ultra-processed food is ideal when looking to drop a few pounds.